ysfmrz/Instagram-Unfollower-Checker/README.md

         For C: Shows unfollowers and asks if you want to update the file (y/n).

 ## Tutorial Video
-  Watch the step-by-step guide: Insert Video Link Here (#) (Upload your video to YouTube and replace this link.)
+Watch the step-by-step guide: [Instagram Unfollower Checker Tutorial](https://youtu.be/x1xVe6Sv9IU)

 ## mportant Notes:
    Firefox must be closed before starting the script.